belmansjef/GOAP_ZombieGame/README.md

 If you were to ask a few hundred game developers to write down the most common way to implement AI in games, <a href="https://en.wikipedia.org/wiki/Finite-state_machine">Finite State Machines</a> (FSM) and <a href="https://en.wikipedia.org/wiki/Behavior_tree">Behaviour Trees</a> (BT) would surely top the charts.
 Almost every gameplay programmer has used, or at least heard of, Finite State Machines.

 Goal-Oriented Action Planing (GOAP, rhymes with dope) is a planning architecture based on <a href="http://web.mit.edu/caelan/www/publications/rss_workshop_2017.pdf">MIT's STRIPS planning</a>.
 Developed by <a href="http://alumni.media.mit.edu/~jorkin/">Jeff Orkin</a> while he was working at <a href="https://www.lith.com/">Monolith Productions</a>.
-GOAP was first implemented in <a href="https://en.wikipedia.org/wiki/F.E.A.R.">F.E.A.R.</a>, which back in 2005 was praised for it's intelligent AI and squad behaviour in which agents could seemingly verbally communicate with eachother (although the latter was all <a href="https://alumni.media.mit.edu/~jorkin/gdc2006_orkin_jeff_fear.pdf#page=16">smoke and mirrors</a>).
+GOAP was first implemented in <a href="https://en.wikipedia.org/wiki/F.E.A.R.">F.E.A.R.</a>, which back in 2005 was praised for its intelligent AI and squad behaviour in which agents could seemingly verbally communicate with eachother (although the latter was all <a href="https://alumni.media.mit.edu/~jorkin/gdc2006_orkin_jeff_fear.pdf#page=16">smoke and mirrors</a>).

 Compared to a traditional FSM where you would need to define every single transition between every single state, which gets tedious and cumbersome real fast as the number of states grow, GOAP's FSM only ever uses three states.